 - In contrast, one spring at Big Sky, Montana, the weather was really cold, but there was no ice or melting snow.
 I did find that in Montana and also Sun Valley, Idaho, that the mountain’s inclines looked like Pike’s Peak to me!
 Just getting to the lifts, required most of my questionable skill set.

 - Taking a small group lesson helped, and at times, no other students showed up leaving me with a private lesson at a group price!

 5 Tips for Solo Adventures Skiing: Tip Five:

 - Ski indoors or whatever the weather: i.
 SnowWorld Holland, ii.
 Ski Dubai, iii.
 Mini Mountain, Washington, iv.
 Snow Funpark, Germany and v.
 Liberty, VA, the latter outdoors on “Snowflex”.
 (Not to be confused with Ski Liberty, PA!).

 - Although I offer this solution somewhat in jest, it could be a way for a beginner to practice, or those of us “weather-challenged”, to practice parallel turns when nothing else is offered.

-- Having sampled Ski Dubai, myself, I found the irony delicious: To be heading up the escalator in the Mall of the Emirates with skis in hand, while outside were a searing desert sun and air-conditioned bus stops, was truly unique!
-With the aid of the on-site photographer, I had my favorite all-time holiday cards which I whimsically embossed with “Ski Dubai, Snow Guaranteed .”
+- Having sampled Ski Dubai, myself, I found the irony delicious: There I was heading up the escalator in the desert at the Mall of the Emirates.
+With skis in hand, I could gaze through the windows and see outside where a searing sun brought real heat.
+In Dubai, there are even air-conditioned bus stops.
+That was a truly unique solution!
+With the aid of the on-site professional photographer, I had my favorite all-time holiday cards.
+My photo on the “slopes” had the whimsical caption: “Ski Dubai, Snow Guaranteed .”

 See our solo-priced ski regions and lodgings for options to ski around the world at our free search tool at the SoloTravelPricingTracker.net.